Follow/Like Us

 Please help us Save the most Historic Blues Hotel in America …The Riverside Hotel is located in Clarksdale, Mississippi.

 Our beloved Riverside Hotel is in trouble!
 Covid-19 shut the hotel down in 2020, then a violent storm fell a tree onto the hotel, causing extensive damage.
-With the hotel now closed and overheads and critical repairs outstanding; the Hotel’s owners, sisters Zelena Ratliff and Sonya Gates, desperately need to raise operating funds to cover basic monthly expenses and pay for critical repairs, pending the hotel’s planned re-opening in Spring
+With the hotel now closed and overheads and critical repairs in progress; the Hotel’s owners, sisters Zelena Ratliff and Sonya Gates, desperately need to raise operating funds to cover basic monthly expenses and pay for critical repairs, pending the hotel’s planned re-opening by Fall 2026.

-Since 1944 the Riverside Hotel has provided lodging in the Delta for traveling musicians and like-minded folk.
-The Riverside Hotel “was dreamed up, owned, and operated by o an African American woman, Mrs. Z. L. Hill, living in Jim Crow–era Mississippi”; and since 1944 and up until the Pandemic in 2020, the Riverside Hotel had “provided safe lodging in the Delta for some of the most famous musicians in history as well as like-minded folk”, and was the place “where Blues Gave Birth to Rock and Roll”.
+The Riverside Hotel “was dreamed up, owned, and operated by our grandmother, an African American woman, Mrs. Z. L. Hill, living in Jim Crow–era Mississippi”; and since 1944 and up until the Pandemic in 2020, the Riverside Hotel had “provided safe lodging in the Delta for some of the most famous musicians in history as well as like-minded folk”, and was the place “where Blues Gave Birth to Rock and Roll”.

-It was home to some, including the likes of Sonny Boy Williamson II, Ike Turner, and Robert Nighthawk.
-Others, like Howlin’ Wolf, Muddy Waters, Sam Cooke, Jessie Mae Hemphill, and other musicians made the Riverside Hotel their home away from home as they toured and crisscrossed the South.
+The Riverside was home to some, including the likes of Sonny Boy Williamson II, Ike Turner and Robert Nighthawk.
+Others, like Howlin’ Wolf, Muddy Waters, Sam Cooke, Jessie Mae Hemphill, and Duke Ellington made the Riverside Hotel their home away from home as they toured and crisscrossed the South.
 Rocket 88; considered to be the first Rock N Roll song ever, was written and rehearsed at The Riverside Hotel by Ike Turner and Jackie Brenston.

-Prior to becoming the Riverside Hotel, the property operated as the GT Thomas Hospital for African Americans, wherein 1937 the Empress of the Blues, Bessie Smith was brought, seriously injured in a car wreck while traveling between shows, and where she died of her injuries.
+Prior to becoming the Riverside Hotel, the property opened its doors in 1916 as the Clarksdale Colored Hospital and for 27 years operated as a Black Hospital serving the Black community till its closing in 1942.
+In 1937 the Empress of the Blues, Bessie Smith was brought to the Hospital, seriously injured in a car wreck while travelling between shows, and where she died of her injuries.
 Today, the room she passed in is preserved as a shrine in her honor, as a tribute to the most famous woman in Blues History.
-It was home to some, including Sunny Boy Williamson II, Ike Turner, and Robert Nighthawk.
-Others, like Howlin' Wolf and Muddy Waters, made the Riverside their home away from home as they crisscrossed the South.

 Riverside Hotel: Where Blues Gave Birth to “Rock and Roll”